-Snorkeling is a great way for people to explore the underwater world, even if they don’t have the training or equipment for scuba or other forms of diving.
+Snorkeling is a great way for people to explore the underwater world, even if they don’t have the training or equipment for scuba.
 It allows you to take a good look around at marine habitats while still staying close to the safety of the surface.
-Though millions of people snorkel every year, people new to the sport may not be aware of whether there are prerequisites.
+Though millions of people snorkel every year, people new to the sport may not be aware of whether there are training requirements.

 There are no training requirements for snorkeling.
 Almost every organization that offers snorkel experiences will allow you to participate, regardless of skill level.
 But snorkel training does exist, and you may want to do this if you are uncomfortable.
 YouTube is also a good resource.

 Snorkeling is great way to relax, enjoy nature that you may have never before experienced, and bond with family and friends.
 It gives us another way to spend time outdoors and stay active and in shape, while offering glimpses into the many wonders of both macro and micro underwater life.
 And it gives everyone who tries it a better appreciation of how important the aquatic ecosystems are to the entirety of life on this planet.

 Should You Get Snorkel Training?

 Snorkeling is a perfectly safe activity most of the time, even for beginners.
 But the few risks it carries are serious ones.
 Understanding that the constant shifting of ocean currents and surface winds can cause you to drift much further than you may realize while marveling in the underwater sights.
 Unexpectedly encountering marine life that perceives your presence as a threat.
 Finding yourself drifting dangerously close to waves breaking over rocks, or suddenly finding yourself in very shallow water put you at risk for injuries and reefs at risk of damage.